Заклади кваліфікованого медсестринського догляду

 Nursing homes vary in the types of medical, nursing, and social services provided.
 Some states set minimum nurse-to-patient ratios that are more stringent than federal requirements; the ratio of other staff members to patients varies considerably.

 Physicians, nurse practitioners, and physician assistants should help families select a nursing home that matches the needs of the patient with the services of a nursing home.
-Practitioners should consider the following:
+Clinicians should consider the following:

-• Which clinical care practice model the nursing home uses (eg, private single-physician practices, large networks of primary care practitioners who routinely visit a certain set of nursing homes)
+• Which clinical care practice model the nursing home uses (eg, private single-physician practices, large networks of primary care physicians who routinely visit a certain set of nursing homes)

 • Which hospitals have transfer agreements with the nursing home